microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 - **Workspace Extensions**: These extensions access files inside a workspace and they therefore must run inside the Development Container.
 A typical example of a Workspace Extension is an extension that provides language features like IntelliSense, adds a debugger, or needs to operate directly on the files of the workspace.

-When you install an extension, VS Code attempts to automatically determine the type of extension and install and run it in the correct location - UI Extensions run in VS Code's **[local Extension Host](extension-host.md)** while Workspace Extensions run in a **Remote Extension Host** that sits in a small server.
+When you install an extension, VS Code attempts to automatically determine the type of extension and install and run it in the correct location - UI Extensions run in VS Code's **[local Extension Host](extension-host.md)** while Workspace Extensions run in a **Remote Extension Host** that sits in a small **VS Code Remote Server**.
 This server is automatically installed (or updated) once you open a folder in WSL, in a Docker container, or on a remote SSH host.
 VS Code also automatically manages starting and stopping the server as needed.

 ![Architecture diagram](images/remote-extensions/architecture.png)